ynput/ayon-usd-resolver/README.md

 # -------------------------- Prebuild / Self Compiled  --------------------------
 - We will deliver some prebuild versoins off the resolver in the future.
-- but it's important to know that those versions will be the prebuilt binaries that our tests created, so you might not find the software version or the OS version you want.
+- but it's essential to know that those versions will be the prebuilt binaries that our tests created, so you might not find the software or OS version you want.
-- It 's also to be expected that resolver prebuilds are behind new software releases.
+- It's also to be expected that resolver prebuilds are behind new software releases.

 # ---------------------------------- Prebuild ----------------------------------
-- Prebuilds arent available as of right now.
+- Prebuilds aren't available as of right now.

 # ------------------------------- Self Compiled -------------------------------